alexw99/Prog-1-/LAB12.md

 		newN1= step1*num1; //multiplying numerator by same thing as denominator was multiplied by so fraction maintains its value step3= LCM/den2;
-		newN2= step3*num2; //multiplying numerator by same thing as denominator was multiplied by so fraction maintains its value newN3= newN1-newN2;
+		newN2= step3*num2; //multiplying numerator by same thing as denominator was multiplied by so fraction maintains its value newnumanswer= newN1-newN2;
+LCM= denanswer;
 						//simplify fraction
-		gcf= greatestCommonDivisor( newN3, LCM); //need the GCM of the LCM and newN3 in order to see if we can simplify the fraction if ( gcf > 1)  //put in  simplest form so see is numerator goes into denominator (LCM) {
+		gcf= greatestCommonDivisor( newnumanswer, denanswer); //need the GCM of the LCM and newN3 in order to see if we can simplify the fraction if ( gcf > 1)  //put in  simplest form so see is numerator goes into denominator (LCM) {

-	reducednumerator =newN3/gcf;
+	reducednumerator =newnumanswer/gcf;
-	reduceddenom = LCM/gcf;
+	reduceddenom = denanswer/gcf;
 		 }
 		 sign= '-';
 		 output( num1,  den1, num2,  den2,  sign, newnumanswer, reducednumerator, denanswer,  reduceddenom);
 }

-void multiply(int N, int D, int n, int d)//multiplication function {
+void multiply(int &num1, int &den1, int &num2, int &den2, int &denanswer,int &newnumanswer)//multiplication function
+{
 	char sign;
-int numerator = 0, denominator = 0, gcf = 0;
+	int  gcf = 0;
-int num1 = 0,  den1 = 0, num2 = 0,  den2 = 0, newnumanswer = 0, reducednumerator = 0, denanswer = 0, reduceddenom = 0; //these are the variables used in the output function
+	int reducednumerator = 0, reduceddenom = 0; //these are the variables used in the output function

-	numerator = N* n;	// mulitply the top of the fration denominator = D*d;	//mutlitply the bottom of the fraction
+	newnumanswer = num1* num2;	// mulitply the top of the fration
+	denanswer = den1*den2;	//mutlitply the bottom of the fraction

-	gcf= greatestCommonDivisor(numerator ,denominator ); // reduce fraction
+	gcf= greatestCommonDivisor(newnumanswer ,denanswer ); // reduce fraction
-			 if ( numerator > 1)  //put in  simplest form so see is numerator goes into denominator {
+			 if ( newnumanswer > 1)  //put in  simplest form so see is numerator goes into denominator {

-		reducednumerator =numerator/denominator;
+		reducednumerator =newnumanswer/denanswer;
-		reduceddenom = denominator/numerator;
+		reduceddenom = denanswer/newnumanswer;

 			 }
 			 sign= '*';
 			 output( num1,  den1, num2,  den2,  sign, newnumanswer, reducednumerator, denanswer,  reduceddenom);
 }

-void divide(int N1, int D1, int n2, int d2)// division function
+void divide(int &num1, int &den1, int &num2, int &den2, int &denanswer,int &newnumanswer)// division function
 {
 	char sign;
-	int numerator, denominator, gcf;
-	int  num1 = 0,  den1 = 0, num2 = 0,  den2 = 0, newnumanswer = 0, reducednumerator = 0, denanswer = 0,  reduceddenom = 0; // these are the variables called in the output function
+	int  reducednumerator = 0,  reduceddenom = 0, gcf; // these are the variables called in the output function if (num2==0)
-	if (n2==0)
 	{
-		cout<< "You cannot a zero in the numerator because when you flip the second fraction you will get a numerator in the denominator!"<<endl <<endl;
+		cout<< "You cannot a zero in the numerator because when you flip the second fraction you will get a numerator in the denanswer!"<<endl <<endl;
-		return; // returnign to main function to get valid input by running input and menu again }
+		return; // returning to main function to get valid input by running input and menu again }
-	n2=d2;// flip second fraction
+	num2=den2;// flip second fraction
-	d2=n2;
+	den2=num2;

-	numerator = N1*d2;// multiply top
+	newnumanswer = num1*den2;// multiply top
-	denominator = D1*n2;// multiply bottom
+	denanswer = den1*num2;// multiply bottom

-	gcf= greatestCommonDivisor(numerator ,denominator ); // reduce fraction
+	gcf= greatestCommonDivisor(newnumanswer ,denanswer ); // reduce fraction
-				 if ( numerator > 1)  //put in  simplest form so see is numerator goes into denominator {
+				 if ( newnumanswer > 1)  //put in  simplest form so see is numerator goes into denanswer {

-			reducednumerator =numerator/denominator;
+			reducednumerator =newnumanswer/denanswer;
-			reduceddenom = denominator/numerator;
+			reduceddenom = denanswer/newnumanswer;

 				 }
 				 sign='/';
 				  output( num1,  den1, num2,  den2,  sign, newnumanswer, reducednumerator, denanswer,  reduceddenom);
 }

-void output(int num1, int den1,int num2, int den2, char sign,int newnumanswer,int reducednumerator,int denanswer, int reduceddenom)
+void output(int &num1, int &den1,int &num2, int &den2, char sign,int &newnumanswer,int &reducednumerator,int &denanswer, int &reduceddenom)
 {